-Amendment 55 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region proposes 11 actions.
+Amendment 55 to the Snapper Grouper FMP proposes 11 actions.
 Below are the Council's preferred alternatives for each action.

 Action 1.
 Reorganize the Other South Atlantic Shallow Water Grouper complex and establish a new Scamp and Yellowmouth Grouper complex